brettz9/asyouwish/README.md

 12. Create adapters to work with node-webkit, Deskshell, AppJS, etc.
 APIs?
 (See Mozilla bug [855936](https://bugzilla.mozilla.org/show_bug.cgi?id=855936) (and see also  [848647](https://bugzilla.mozilla.org/show_bug.cgi?id=848647) for a related idea) for work that would help facilitate this.)
+13. Change AsYouWish.requestPrivs injection to "require" (hoping that especially requirejs users will use another variable and that browserify can work with this!)

 # Name